Type it. Speak it. Scan it. Understand it naturally.

 Country and city aware

-Colombia, Peru, and Brazil each have their own rhythm, slang, and social rules.
+Mexico, Peru, Colombia, and Brazil each have their own rhythm, slang, and social rules.
 HablaFlow translates for the specific place — not generic "Latin American Spanish."

 Gets better with feedback